simple-apps-suite/simple-collab/docs/API.md

 Status | Error Code               | Description
 -------|--------------------------|---------------------------------------------
 400    | malformed_request        | Request body is not valid JSON.
-400    | timestamp_missing        | Timestamp field missing.
-400    | document_missing         | Document hash field missing.
-400    | identity_missing         | Sharing identity field missing.
-400    | share_missing            | Share targets field missing.
+400    | missing_field            | Required field missing.
-400    | share_identity_missing   | One or more share identity fields missing.
-400    | share_signature_missing  | One or more share signature fields missing.
-400    | timestamp_invalid        | Timestamp is not a valid UNIX timestamp.
+400    | timestamp_invalid        | Timestamp is too far from current time.
 400    | document_invalid         | Document hash is not valid.
 400    | identity_invalid         | Sharing identity is not valid.
 400    | share_invalid            | Share field is not valid.